Tracer Pebble Studies

 Tracking the movement of coarse sediment along beaches

-Coastal Partners (formerly Eastern Solent Coastal Partnership) has developed an innovative method of utilising radio-frequency identification (RFID) technology to track the movement of material along coarse sediment beach frontages.
+The team at Coastal Partners has developed an innovative method of utilising radio-frequency identification (RFID) technology to track the movement of material along coarse sediment beach frontages:

 The use of Tracer Pebbles as a method of measuring longshore sediment transport has been widely used and reported on in the coastal environment.
 Early methods of tracking beach sediment included using fluorescent material, resin shapes and copper cores and aluminium pebbles.
 More recently, the Radio Frequency Identification (RFID) technology has been used to accurately and efficiently monitor this movement.